.. in our nature

 - Would you say we typically approach Nature in the way that a master rules his domain, or more like a shepherd guarding his flock, or perhaps, in your case when you were younger, like a Christopher Robin going tenderly down life's path, hand in hand with his beloved Piglet and Pooh?

-Such is our confusion.
-The lens we choose might be any and all of the above, depending upon our momentary vantage, fancy, or scheme.
+Such is our confusion: mankind adopts all of these roles, at one time or another, in its approach to Nature.
+The lens we choose depends upon our momentary vantage, fancy, or scheme.

 These images challenge our continued veneration for Nature's archetypal forms, and our determination to patrol, nurture, govern, manipulate, disfigure, imitate, protect, exploit, and suppress, at will, the presence of the natural world in our lives.